Polar Coding for the Broadcast Channel with Confidential Messages: A Random Binning Analogy: Conclusion

 \section{Conclusion}

-Our proposed polar coding scheme for the broadcast channel with confidential messages and constrained randomization provides an explicit low-complexity scheme achieving the capacity region of~\cite{Watanabe12}.
+Our proposed polar coding scheme for the broadcast channel with confidential messages provides an explicit low-complexity scheme achieving the capacity region of~\cite{Watanabe12}, and uses the optimal amount of local randomness at the stochastic encoder.
 Although the presence of auxiliary random variables and the need to re-align polarization sets through chaining introduces rather involved notation, the coding scheme is conceptually close to a binning proof of the capacity region, in which polarization is used in place of random binning.
-We believe that a systematic use of this connection will effectively allow one to translate any results proved with output statistics of random binning\cite{Yassaee2012} into a polar coding scheme.
+We believe that a systematic use of this connection will effectively allow one to translate many results proved with output statistics of random binning\cite{yassaee2014achievability} into polar coding schemes.

 It is arguable whether the resulting schemes are truly practical, as the block length $N$ and the number of blocks $k$ are likely to be fairly large.
-In addition work remains to be done to circumvent the need for sharing random seeds between the transmitter and receivers.
+Although only random seeds with negligible rate need to be shared between the transmitter and receivers, much work remains to be done to circumvent the need for such seeds.

 \appendices